How to integrate College football data MCP with Autogen

 Team Matchup HistoryTool to retrieve head-to-head team matchup records over a date range.

-Get Team RosterTool to fetch roster for a given team and season.
+Get Team RosterFetches the roster for a college football team for a specific season.

 What is the Composio tool router, and how does it fit here?